-If you’re looking for an SBA loan of up to $350K and need the funds quickly, we recommend SmartBiz.
+SmartBiz provides fast SBA loans of up to $350K.
 They can work with businesses that have been operating for 2+ years and have a credit score above 680.
 The entire application can be completed online.
-Getting prequalified takes just a few minutes and they reduce the typical SBA funding time from 2 – 3 months to as little as 3 weeks.
+Getting prequalified takes just a few minutes and they can have you funded in as little as 2 weeks.

 SBA Express Loans

 While there are many different types of SBA loans, when most people think of SBA loans, they are thinking of the SBA 7a loans.
 SBA 7a loans are the most popular SBA loans (by far) and can be used for everything from working capital to buying commercial real estate.

 While similar, SBA 7a Express Loans differ from traditional 7a loans in four important ways.
 SBA Express Loans have: